martin-fleck/momot/casestudy/emfrefactor/index.md

 </div>

 **Combined Check and Execution:**
-Without re-implementing the transformations, we can combine them using a so called *Conditional Unit*.
+Without re-implementing the transformations, we can combine them by partially negating them (a provided Henshin operation) and using a so called *Conditional Unit*.
 Conditional units can be used to bring the control-flow semantics of if-then-else into transformations.
 Specifically, the then-part of the unit is only executed if a match for the if-part can be found.
 If no such match can be found and the optional else-part has been given, the else-part is executed instead.
-In our example, we use the initial check rule in the if-part and the execution rule in the then-part, the else-part remains empty.
+In our example, we use the negated initial check rule in the if-part and the execution rule in the then-part, the else-part remains empty.

 <div style="text-align:center">
 <img src="http://martin-fleck.github.io/momot/images/casestudy/emfrefactor/emfrefactor_rule_remove_empty_sub_eclass.svg" alt="EMF Refactor Combined Rule: Remove Empty Sub-EClass" />